Skip to main content

 The prerequisite configurations below must be completed to ensure a successful onboarding process.
 Once the prerequisites are met, switches can be deployed as described in the Basic Deployment Workflow section.

 • Verify Network Prerequisites are configured.
-For example: DHCP, Firewall, DNS settings.
+For example:

 • Verify Device Prerequisites for the switch are configured.
-For example: Minimum AOS software supported; license info; models supported
+For example: Minimum AOS software supported; license info; models supported.

 • CLI-Based Provisioning